Exocortex/dotnet-clara/README.md

 ## Installation
 You can download the source code of whole project, and run dotnet-clara.exe.

-Or install dotnet-clara in your project, through NuGet.
+Or you can install dotnet-clara in your project, through NuGet.
 In Visual Studio, open NuGet Package Manage Console, then run command:
 ```bash
 Install-Package dotnet-clara